Berkeley-MDes/tdf-fa24-MiaWu-design-2/README.md

 **5.FSR-Controlled RGB LED Color**

-Designed a system using a Force Sensitive Resistor (FSR) to control the color transitions of an RGB LED.
+Tried a system using a Force Sensitive Resistor (FSR) to control the color transitions of an RGB LED.
 Used PWM fading to smoothly transition between colors as pressure on the FSR increased or decreased.
 Implemented a switch statement to vary the RGB LED’s color output based on the FSR input, which was processed continuously to produce real-time fading effects.
 Ensured correct pin selection for PWM functionality, with careful reference to the Photon 2 datasheet.